Since 1969, restaurant, hotel, travel & other witty reviews by a handpicked, worldwide team of discerning professionals—and your views, too.

-Japanese Food Terms
+Japanese Food & Cooking Terms

-Don't know your tamari from your toro?
+Don’t know your tamari from your toro?
 Have no fear.
-Whether you're dining at a five-star hotel restaurant or a traditional ryokan, our guide to Japanese food terms will arm you with the necessary culinary lingo to negotiate any menu.
+Whether you’re dining at a five-star hotel restaurant or a traditional ryokan, our guide to Japanese food terms will arm you with the necessary culinary lingo to negotiate any menu

 Amaebi: sweet shrimp